randy3k/AlignTab/README.md

 ## Named patterns

 To make it easier to remember complex patterns, you can save them in a dictionary in the settings file.
-To edit the patterns, go to `Preferences -> Package Settings -> AlignTab -> Settings`.
+To edit the patterns, launch `Preferences: AlignTab Settings`.
 Use the name as key and the regex as value.
 For examples,

 ```
 "named_patterns": {